cellularmitosis/KhanBadges/README.md

 * Dragging images into the Asset catalog directly from Chrome.
 [Ugh](http://stackoverflow.com/a/14737744).

-So it turns out that if you grag a PNG directly from your web browser (Chrome) into Xcode, it appears to work, but `UIImage(named:)` will return nil.
+It turns out that if you grag a PNG directly from your web browser (Chrome) into Xcode, it appears to work, but `UIImage(named:)` will return nil.
 If you right-click on the image in the Assets catalog, choose "Show in Finder", then drag the file back into the Assets catalog, **that** image will load just fine.

-* Setting row height for prototype cells is a guessing game.
-[Blargh].

 ## Detail screen